queicherius/software-defined-infrastructure/docs/1-dns.md

 www5_2.mi.hdm-stuttgart.de.
 IN      CNAME   ns5.mi.hdm-stuttgart.de.
 ```

-Set up the reverse lookup zone (ip to hostname) in `/etc/bind/zones/db.141.62.75`
+We also have to set up the reverse lookup zone in `/etc/bind/zones/db.141.62.75`.
+This is the equivalent of the lookup zone we already set up and maps IP-Addresses to hostnames.

 ```
 $TTL    604800